 I view Lovesac as another opportunity with great potential at the current trading price.
 This company is profitable, growing and securing more market share in a heavily fragmented and stagnant industry.
+This is likely a longer-term holding than our typical 6-36 months.
 Here's a high level overview within our 4 M's plus a catalyst/event framework: